Chris Rock roasts Will Smith over Oscars slap in live Netflix comedy special

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up

-He also took aim at Elon Musk, Lululemon, January 6 rioters and Meghan Markle during the 70-minute special.
+He also took aim at Elon Musk, Lululemon and the January 6 rioters during the 70-minute special.

+Rock also lambasted Meghan Markle’s claims that she experienced “racism” during her time at Buckingham Palace.

 While poking fun at Snoop Dogg for selling everything from beer to reverse mortgages, Mr Rock emphasised that he was a fan of the hip hop superstar.